danistark1/wirelessSensorGateway/README.md

 ```
 # Node Red Using REST APIs

-To read/write to mySQL db, you can use https://github.com/danistark1/weatherStationApiSymfony which uses REST APIs to read/write to the db.
+To read/write to mySQL db, you can use https://github.com/danistark1/weatherStationApiSymfony which uses REST APIs.

 **Sample Node Red Http Request Flow**